isomerpages/govtech-stp/_travel-and-health-control-measures/03c-shn-monitoring.md

   </thead>
   <tbody>
     <tr>
-      <td  style="font-size:20px; margin-top:0px; margin-bottom:0px;">ICA’s wristband device users are to remove and dispose them based on existing e-waste disposal methods <a href="https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/e-waste-management/where-to-recycle-e-waste">here</a>. <br/><br/> ICA officers will contact the user to collect the gateway device issued by ICA.
-Please do not dispose the gateway device.</td>
+      <td  style="font-size:20px; margin-top:0px; margin-bottom:0px;">ICA’s wristband device users are to remove and dispose them based on existing e-waste disposal methods <a href="https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/e-waste-management/where-to-recycle-e-waste">here</a>. <br/><br/> ICA officers will contact the user to collect the gateway device issued by ICA. <u>Please do not dispose the gateway device</u>.</td>
       <td style="font-size:20px; margin-top:0px; margin-bottom:0px;">MOM’s smartwatch device users are to head down to NCS office located at 1 Yishun Industrial Street 1 #08-32 A’Posh Bizhub Singapore 768160 to deactivate and remove the watches.</td>
     </tr>
   </tbody>